intel/nauta/docs/user-guide/actions/view_exp_tensorbd.md

 To view the experiment’s results in TensorBoard, TensorBoard data _must be_ written to a folder in the directory `/mnt/output/experiment.`

-To launch TensorBoard from the web UI and view results for individual experiments, perform these steps:
+To launch TensorBoard from the web UI and view results for individual experiments, execute these steps:

-1. Open the web ui by executing this command:
+1. Open the web UI by executing this command:

    `nctl launch webui`